Northampton hang on to beat Newcastle

 Two Tom Penny tries before the break put Newcastle 14-13 up at half-time, after Ollie Sleightholme, Sam Matavesi scores gave Saints an early advantage.

-Tom Collins, Juarno Augustus and a second Sleightholme try put Saints 32-14 up after 53 minutes.
+Tries from Tom Collins, Juarno Augustus and a second from Sleightholme put Saints 32-14 up after 53 minutes.

 Newcastle hit back through Mateo Carreras, Jamie Blamire and George Wacokecoke, but it was not enough.